Top Financial Advisors

-Pillar Wealth management is a unique financial advisor that takes its quality of advice very seriously.
-It is the reason why the firm will accept only 17 new clients in 2020.
-Pillar Wealth Management, LLC. is a fiduciary that works 100% on fees, and personalizes wealth management to the needs of its high and ultra-high net worth clientele.
+Among the top financial advisors, Pillar Wealth management is a unique financial firm that takes its quality of advice very seriously, which is why the firm will accept only 17 new clients this year.
+Pillar Wealth Management, LLC. is a fiduciary that works 100% on fees and personalizes wealth management to the needs of its high and ultra-high net worth clientele.

-If you are wondering how we are on this list even if this is our blog, we encourage you to download our guide: The Ultimate Guide to Choosing the Best Financial Advisor: For Investors With $5 Million to $500 Million in Liquid Assets today.
+If you are wondering how we come to be on this list when this is our blog, we encourage you to download our guide: The Ultimate Guide to Choosing the Best Financial Advisor: For Investors With $5 Million to $500 Million in Liquid Assets today.
 You will get insights into what sets apart a top financial advisor from an average financial advisor.

-How to find the right financial advisors for you?
+How to find the right wealth manager for you

-If you want to know how to find the right financial advisors for you, you need to think about some important factors.
+If you want to know how to find the right financial advisor for you, you need to consider some important factors.

-Firstly, you need to find an advisor, who will not just make investments for you, but look at your entire financial situation holistically.
+Firstly, you need to find, preferably among the top financial advisors, one who will not just make investments for you, but look at your entire financial situation holistically.
 Once a broad picture is established, you need the advisor to make decisions that fit your purpose and goals.
 And finally, you want the advisor to constantly monitor your situation and periodically update you.

-You will be surprised to know that many big-name financial advisory firms simply make investments and then forget about it.
+You will be surprised to know that many big-name firms with top financial advisors simply make investments and then forget about them.

-The ultimate goal of the financial advisor is to help you fulfill your life goals.
+The ultimate goal of the top financial advisors is to help their clients fulfill their life goals.
 In order to do so, it is imperative to be aware of how your portfolio is moving towards that goal.
 To develop this awareness and to quickly take any corrective actions, it is critical to get quarterly or monthly reports from your financial advisor.
 Not only do such regular updates keep you up-to-speed, but they also demonstrate that your financial advisor is also deeply involved.

 It is the duty of a fiduciary to always act in the best interest of the client and to inform the client whenever there is a conflict of interest.
 You can ask a financial advisor for his/her registration number and then cross-check the qualification on the National Association of Personal Financial Advisors (NAFPA) website.

-Thirdly, you want to find a financial advisor who not only focuses on portfolio returns, but also the costs of managing the portfolio.
+The top financial advisors will focus not only on portfolio returns but also the costs of managing the portfolio.
 The costs can, in fact, be quite significant.
 For example, if your financial advisor regularly churns your investments and switches from one stock to another, you will frequently pay short-term capital gains tax.

 Short-term capital gain tax rates are higher than long-term capital gain tax rates.
 Secondly, certain mutual funds have a higher expense ratio than comparable alternatives that charge only a fraction of the fees.